RubyLane/rl_json/README.md

 * [json fmt *type* *value*]  - A deprecated synonym for [json new *type* *value*].
 * [json foreach *varlist1* *json_val1* ?*varlist2* *json_val2* ...? *script*]  - Evaluate *script* in a loop in a similar way to the [foreach] command.
 In each iteration, the values stored in the iterator variables in *varlist* are the JSON fragments from *json_val*.
 Supports iterating over JSON arrays and JSON objects.
 In the JSON object case, *varlist* must be a two element list, with the first specifiying the variable to hold the key and the second the value.
 In the JSON array case, the rules are the same as the [foreach] command.
 * [json lmap *varlist1* *json_val1* ?*varlist2* *json_val2* ...? *script*]  - As for [json foreach], except that it is collecting - the result from each evaluation of *script* is added to a list and returned as the result of the [json lmap] command.
 If the *script* results in a TCL_CONTINUE code, that iteration is skipped and no element is added to the result list.
 If it results in TCL_BREAK the iterations are stopped and the results accumulated so far are returned.
+* [json pretty *json_val*]  - Returns a pretty-printed string representation of *json_val*.
+Useful for debugging or inspecting the structure of JSON data.

 Paths
 -----